 It is important to keep well-hydrated to assist these bean-shaped wonder organs in performing their super-important duties within the body.
 Aim for around 2 litres of spring or filtered water per day (you may need more depending on climate, body volume and exercise frequency).

 The majority of our toxic exposure comes from the foods and beverages we consume on a daily basis (this is why it’s so important to eat a clean, chemical free diet!).
 For this reason, the colon, or large intestine, serves as a key pathway for toxin excretion.
 The colon not only serves as a site of elimination for ingested toxins, but it also processes the removal of secondary metabolites that are reintroduced to this area from the activities of the biliary organs, aka the liver and gallbladder.
-In our Gut Health Part 1 podcast episode, Mason dives deep into the digestive system.
+In our Gut Health Part 1 and Part 2 podcast episodes, Mason dives deep into the intricacies of the digestive system.